 Relation to others

 - Like and dislike.
 People tend to see the virtues of people they like and agree with them.
 And the reverse.

 - Association.
 People extend the emotion experienced to the context in which they experienced it.
 They can become hostile to the messenger of bad news.

 - Authority.
-People tend to blindly obey people with authority.
+People tend to obey blindly to authority.

 - Reason.
 People tend to comply more easily if you tell them why they should, even if the reason is shallow.

-- Social-Proof.
+- Herd.
 People tend to act and think like their peers.

-- Fairness.
+- Fair.
 People tend to treat others as they would like to be treated.

 - Envy.
 People tend to be jealous of what others have.

 - Denial.
 People tend to deny painful facts.

 - Self-serving.
 People tend to have a higher opinion of themselves and their assets compared to alternatives.